 - Remove the SIM card

 - Remove the memory card

-5. Open it.
 The best thing to do is to open the case so air can get in and water can evaporate.
-You can visit how to videos on YouTube or informative websites like iFixit.com to open your phone.
-Most of the phone manufacturers don’t honour warranty for water damaged phones.
-All phones have an water damage indicator which tell that the phone has been water damaged.
+You can visit how-to videos on YouTube or informative websites like iFixit.com to open your phone.
+Most of the phone manufacturers don’t honour the warranty for water damaged phones.
+All phones have a water damage indicator which tells that the phone has been water damaged.

 - Aerate it: During summer and when the sun is out, good air circulation may be all you need.
 Try using a fan which will improve airflow through difficult to reach places.